TACC/Core-Components/README.md

 ## Contributing

-### to Components
+### Fix a Component

+0. Fix it.
+1. Update story (as relevant).
+2. Update tests (as relevant).

+### Add a Component

 #### Minimum Viable Product

-0. Create or Improve a common component in a TACC repository e.g.
+0. Create or Improve a common component from a TACC repository e.g.

    - https://github.com/TACC/tup-ui
    - https://github.com/TACC/Core-Portal